Non-Cooperative Rational Interactive Proofs: Non-Cooperative Rational Interactive Proofs

-The protocol forms an \defn{extensive-form game with imperfect information} (see Appendix~\ref{sec:extensive} for more details) and should be designed such that the provers are incentivized to reach an equilibrium that leads $V$ to the correct answer bit $c$.
-We formalize the solution concept next.
+The protocol forms an \defn{extensive-form game with imperfect information} which we describe in the next section.
+The protocol and payments should be designed such that the provers are incentivized to reach an equilibrium that leads $V$ to the correct answer bit $c$.
+We formalize the solution concept in~\secref{sse}.